(updated March 1, 2019)

-A September election is looming (Sept 24, 2018), and PC Leader Blaine Higgs says he wants to lift the fracking moratorium for communities that want it.
-He specifically mentions Sussex and Albert County, although Penobsquis is the location of the gas and oil wells, and Hillsborough Village Council clearly stated they oppose fracking in their jurisdiction.
+PC Leader Blaine Higgs says he wants to lift the fracking moratorium for communities that want it.
+He specifically mentions Sussex and Albert County, although Penobsquis/Elgin are the locations of the gas and oil wells, and Hillsborough Village Council clearly stated they oppose fracking in their jurisdiction.
 (BTW, Riverside-Albert and Alma agree).
 Higgs’ approach may seem reasonable, but it actually creates division and conflict.

 The consequences of oil and gas development affect everyone, whether they support it or not.